 Secondly, local authorities are wise to these actions.
 If they think they can prove you have deliberately hidden your assets, they will take you to court and sometimes court cases to recoup fees can rumble on even long after someone has died.
 Expect this to happen a lot more over the next 30 years.
 Local councils are having their budgets for social care cut all the time and there is more and more elderly people needed cared for.
 Given the challenges in social care that are upon us for the foreseeable future, one can sympathize with this approach from local authorities.

 5. Consult a specialist elderly affairs financial adviser

 If you are serious about long term care planning you need to lay out your entire financial situation on the table and analyse how it will shape up over the next 30 years.
 This includes every need, wish and want you have – even the bucket list!

-You’re not obliged to get professional advice when choosing how to finance your long-term care, but in most cases it’s crucial to do so.
+You’re not obliged to get professional advice when choosing how to finance your long-term care, but in most cases, it’s crucial to do so.

 A specialist care fees adviser will help you to compare all your options before deciding which one’s right for you.
 They will also be able to explain all the costs and risks involved with each product.
 They should be able to help with other things too, like arranging your will or a power of attorney.
-We have built up very good quality working relationships with small handful of high quality local professionals.
+We have built up very good quality working relationships with a small handful of high-quality local professionals.
 If you would like a local recommendation on a suitable advisor please get in touch.